openthread/wpantund/README.md

 `wpantund` provides:

- *  ...a native IPv6 interface to an NCP.
+ *  ... a native IPv6 interface to an NCP.
- *  ...a command line interface (`wpanctl`) for managing and configuring the NCP.
+ *  ... a command line interface (`wpanctl`) for managing and configuring the NCP.
- *  ...a DBus API for managing and configuring the NCP.
+ *  ... a DBus API for managing and configuring the NCP.
- *  ...a way to reliably manage the power state of the NCP.
+ *  ... a way to reliably manage the power state of the NCP.
- *  ...a uniform mechanism for handling NCP firmware updates.
+ *  ... a uniform mechanism for handling NCP firmware updates.

-The architecture and design of `wpantund` has been motivated by the following design goals (in no particular order):
+The architecture and design of `wpantund` has been motivated by the following design goals (in no specific order):

- *  Portability across unix-like operating systems (Currently supports Linux and OS X. BSD support should be fairly trivial to add)
+ *  Portability across Unix-like operating systems (currently supports Linux and OS X. BSD support should be fairly trivial to add)
  *  Require few runtime dependencies (DBus, with boost needed when building)
  *  Single-threaded architecture, with heavy use of asynchronous I/O
  *  Power efficiency (0% CPU usage when idle)
- *  Allow management interface to be used by multiple independent applications simultaneously.
+ *  Allow management interface to be used by multiple independent applications simultaneously
- *  Allow multiple instances of `wpantund` to gracefully co-exist on a single machine.
+ *  Allow multiple instances of `wpantund` to gracefully co-exist on a single machine
- *  Modular, plugin-based architecture (All details for communicating with a specific NCP stack are implemented as plugins)
+ *  Modular, plugin-based architecture (all details for communicating with a specific NCP stack are implemented as plugins)

-Currently, the following NCP plugins are included:
+The following NCP plugins are provided:

-*   `src/ncp-spinel`: Supports NCPs that communicate using the [Spinel NCP Protocol][1], used by NCPs running [OpenThread][2].
+*   `src/ncp-spinel`: Supports NCPs that communicate using the [Spinel NCP Protocol][1], used by NCPs running [OpenThread][2]
-*   `src/ncp-dummy`: A dummy NCP plug-in implementation meant to be the starting point for implementing new NCP plug-ins.
+*   `src/ncp-dummy`: A dummy NCP plug-in implementation meant to be the starting point for implementing new NCP plug-ins

 [1]: ./third_party/openthread/src/ncp/PROTOCOL.md
 [2]: https://github.com/openthread/openthread/

 ## License ##

-`wpantund` is open-source software, released under the [Apache License, Version 2.0][3].
+`wpantund` is open-source software released under the [Apache License, Version 2.0][3].
 See the file [`LICENSE`][4] for more information.

 Unless required by applicable law or agreed to in writing, software